fscorrupt/awesome-stars/README.md

 - [JayRHa/Custom-Compliance-Scripts](https://github.com/JayRHa/Custom-Compliance-Scripts) -
 - [lptstr/winfetch](https://github.com/lptstr/winfetch) - 🛠 A command-line system information utility written in PowerShell.
 Like Neofetch, but for Windows.
 - [ShaunLawrie/PwshSyntaxHighlight](https://github.com/ShaunLawrie/PwshSyntaxHighlight) - 🌈 Render PowerShell in the Terminal with Syntax Highlighting
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
-Made with ❤️ by @last0x00 and @dottor_morte
+Official Twitter/X account @PersistSniper.
+Made with
 - [DanysysTeam/PS-SFTA](https://github.com/DanysysTeam/PS-SFTA) - PowerShell Set File Type Association
 - [ShaunLawrie/PwshSpectreConsole](https://github.com/ShaunLawrie/PwshSpectreConsole) - 👻 PwshSpectreConsole is an opinionated wrapper for the awesome Spectre.Console library
 - [dafthack/MFASweep](https://github.com/dafthack/MFASweep) - A tool for checking if MFA is enabled on multiple Microsoft Services